Hillsborough County Public School Athletic Protection

 ♦ When does the Sports Accident Insurance go into effect and when does coverage end?

 If a student has paid the required Sports Fee before the first day of a school sponsored, school supervised athletic practice, the coverage goes into effect on the first day of practice in August, as sanctioned by the FHSAA, or on the date paid at 11:59 PM, whichever is later.
 If the insurance fee is paid after the first day of practice, coverage starts the day after the enrollment and payment of the fee.
 Coverage cannot be backdated.
 Coverage under the school sports insurance plan is effective only while Hillsborough County School students are participating in FHSAA interscholastic sports practices and competition that are exclusively school sponsored, school scheduled, school supervised and school funded during the regular school term.
 Injuries during other non-sports related activities and regular classes are not covered.
-This plan will provide coverage for summer cardio conditioning (conditioning is defined as cardiovascular exercise, this does not include practice of any kind) and weighlifting excercises while under the direct supervision of a HCPS coach.
+This plan will provide coverage for summer cardio conditioning (Conditioning is defined as "Weight training is the use of free weights and stationary apparatus.
+Cardiovascular conditioning is distance and interval training.
+Plyometrics is the use of pre-set conditioning programs.
+Conditioning IS NOT teaching sport specific skills and drills, and DOES NOT involve the use of sport specific equipment (i.e. starting blocks, hurdles, rebounders, ball machines, bats, balls, rackets, etc.) and is not covered under this policy.

 All coverage under the school sports insurance policy terminates on the last interscholastic sports game scheduled during the regular school term or on the last day of school whichever is first.
 Coverage does NOT continue during the summer months for any practices, games, drills, camps or leagues.